What to Know About Ovarian Torsion, a Fertility-Threatening Condition

 If you think it's happening to you, hightail it to the ER—it's an emergency.

-Actress Busy Philipps spent some unexpected time in the hospital this weekend after experiencing a “crazy excruciating pain” in her lower right side, the Vice Principals star posted Sunday on Instagram.
+Actress Busy Philipps spent some unexpected time in the hospital after experiencing a “crazy excruciating pain” in her lower right side, the actress posted on Instagram in 2017.
 The official diagnosis, Philipps wrote, was that she’d suffered an ovarian torsion, also known as a twisted ovary.

 Philipps wrote that her ovary “had flipped over” but had then “flipped back by itself and I’m ok.”
 But she used the experience to remind her Instagram followers about the importance of paying attention to strange symptoms, whatever they may be.
 Although she was lucky, she pointed out that the condition—also called andexal torsion—can sometimes require surgery or result in the loss of an ovary, “which actually happened to a really good friend of mine,” she wrote.

 Yikes: Loss of an ovary?
 Excruciating pain?
 To find out more about this scary-sounding condition, Health spoke with Beth Schwartz, MD, assistant professor of gynecology at Thomas Jefferson University in Philadelphia.
 Dr. Schwartz has not treated Philipps, but she has diagnosed ovarian torsion in other patients and published research on the condition.

 “What this means is that the ovary or the fallopian tube—or both—twists around itself,” says Dr. Schwartz.
 “Think about any part of your body twisting, and you can see how that could really hurt.”
 And it gets worse, she adds, because that twist can affect blood flow.